 -Rodney Dill, Director of Member Services, Municipal Gas Authority of Georgia, Kennesaw, GA

 As a public gas system we know the importance of natural gas and how that role will continue to increase in the future.To ensure that natural gas continues to provide the highest value possible, we have an obligation to invest in research and development.The American Public Gas Association Research Foundation provides the perfect avenue to ensure that this investment is being spent appropriately.Funding the Research Foundation provides City Utilities of Springfield the opportunity to have a seat at the table and a voice in major research and development that we otherwise would not have.Projects funded by the Research Foundation not only improve the ways our customers use natural gas but also has allowed us to improve operational efficiencies and keep the cost of serving the community as low as possible.

--Gary Gibson, P.E., director of distribution, City Utilities of Springfield, MO
+-Gary Gibson, P.E., General Manager, City Utilities of Springfield, MO

 201 Massachusetts Avenue NE, Suite C-4Washington, DC 20002